AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 Aviatrix Fully Qualified Domain Name (FQDN) Whitelisting is a security feature specially designed for workloads in public cloud.
 It filters Internet bound egress traffic initiated from workloads in a VPC.

-Aviatrix FQDN Whitelisting filters on HTTP and HTTPS traffic and allows only the destination host names (whitelist) specified in the list to pass and drop all other destinations.
+Starting from release 3.4, Aviatrix FQDN Whitelisting filters on any TCP and UDP traffic including HTTP, HTTPS and SFTP traffic and allows only the destination host names (whitelist) specified in the list to pass and drop all other destinations.
 Each host name is specified as fully qualified domain name.
 For example, if you only allow Internet bound traffic to `www.salesforce.com <http://www.salesforce.com>`__, you can list the domain name in the whitelist.

-It also supports wild card, such as \*.
+For HTTP/HTTPS (TCP port 80/443), FQDN feature also supports wild card, such as \*.
 In this example, you can specify \*.salesforce.com to allow traffic to any domain names that ends salesforce.com.